 The maximum number of transfer credits that may be applied toward a master’s degree, subject to departmental approval is:

 The same limits apply if a student wishes to transfer credits from any advanced degree previously completed at USC toward a master’s degree.

 Transfer work must have been completed within seven years of admission or readmission to a USC master’s degree program to be applied toward that degree.
 Students wishing to transfer coursework that is more than seven years old may request to do so, but they will need to demonstrate that the content is current.

 Yes, non-degree students may enroll in some classes, however there are restrictions.
-You may enroll in classes as a limited status student with permission from the degree program director.
-In order to apply for this designation, you must complete a limited student status application and provide official or unofficial copies of your transcripts and a minimum undergraduate GPA of 3.0.
-The maximum number of units that you may complete as a limited status student is 12 units (most Price programs limit is 8 units).
+You may enroll in classes as a “limited status” student with permission from the degree program director.
+In order to apply for this designation, you must complete a limited student status application and provide official or unofficial copies of your transcripts.
+12 units are the maximum you may complete as a limited status student (most Price programs limit to 8 units).
 Requirements for limited status can be found here.